upenndigitalscholarship/howto-11ty/how-11ty-works.md

     </body>
 </html>
 ```
+> 11ty will also process frontmatter in json or javascript is that's your preference: https://www.11ty.dev/docs/data-frontmatter/#alternative-front-matter-formats

 ## Collections and tags
 We often have many pages of the same type.
 For example, our site might have a recipes section with many recipe pages.
 Eleventy would call this a `collection`.
 The simplest way to identify everything as a recipe is to add a json file in the recipes folder.
 This will automatically add the `recipe` tag to every file in the folder and subfolders.
-If you prefer, tags can also be added in frontmatter.
+If you prefer, tags can also be added in frontmatter `tag: ['recipe','yummy']`.

 **mysite/recipes/recipes.json**
 ```json